CALISOULB/openzeppelin-contracts/README.md

 :building_construction: **Want to scale your decentralized application?** Check out [OpenZeppelin Defender](https://openzeppelin.com/defender) — a secure platform for automating and monitoring your operations.

+> **Note**
+> You are looking at the upgradeable variant of OpenZeppelin Contracts.
+Be sure to review the documentation on [Using OpenZeppelin Contracts with Upgrades](https://docs.openzeppelin.com/contracts/4.x/upgradeable).

 ## Overview

 ### Installation